Odd Arne Westad

 Please click here for the YouTube live stream.
 No registration necessary.

-Following the talk, you may ask Professor Westad your questions online.
+Moderation: Ulf Roeller, ZDF Bureau Chief East Asia, former Bureau Chief in Washington, will join the dialogue following the talk.
+You may ask Professor Westad and Ulf Roeller your questions online.
 If you prefer to do so even before the lecture, you can write us an e-mail at – just include “Question for Prof. Westad” in the subject line.

 Foto: Odd Arne Westad © Yale University/Jackson Institute for Global Affairs

 More than 70 years after George Kennan wrote his famous “Long Telegram” laying out the containment strategy that would define U.S. policy until the end of the Cold War, the United States and its allies again face a communist rival that views the United States as an adversary and is seeking regional dominance and global influence: China.
 What are the parallels between China today and the Soviet Union of old?
 What are the differences?

 Prof. Westad will explore this and the effect that the past four years of Trump administration policy has had on relationships, not only with China but also with the United States’ allies around the world.
 Has China outsmarted the U.S.?
 How can the international system reform and respond to this challenge?
 Using his September/October 2019 Foreign Affairs article as a starting point, Professor Westad will offer insight and analyses on what the U.S.-China policy is - and what it should be.